North Carolina Community Foundation

 Sally Migliore, Director of Community Leadership

 Sally leads and coordinates the statewide team of regional associates in all aspects of affiliate and donor services, scholarships and grantmaking.
 The Community Leadership Team supports our statewide network of local affiliates to lead philanthropic efforts in their communities.
 Sally joined the NCCF staff in 2011 after a successful career in the nonprofit sector.
 She was the executive director of the National Society for Experiential Education and served as the director of collaboration and training at the NC Center for Nonprofits.
+Sally has been a consultant to nonprofits and county and state government agencies.
+She currently serves on the board of Youth Empowered Solutions (YES!).
 Sally has a bachelor’s degree in sociology from Hobart and William Smith Colleges and a master’s in sociology from North Carolina State University.
-In her free time, she enjoys jogging.
+In her free time, she enjoys jogging, going to the gym, painting and spending time with her family and friends.

 Leslie Ann Jackson, Director of Grants and Scholarships